-Quantitative testing by the NICD commenced in epidemiological weeks 9 and 12 at Daspoort and Rooiwal WWTPs, respectively.
-Quantitative testing by the NIOH began in epidemiological week 33 in Baviaanspoort, Sunderland Ridge, and Babelegi and week 40 in Refilwe and Rietgat.
-Testing by the Waterlab started in week 32 in Bronkhortspruit, week 36 in Sandspruit, week 39 in Temba, and week 40 in Zeekoegat (Figures 1A-1B).
+Quantitative testing by these laboratories all began in early 2021.
+The NICD commenced in epidemiological weeks 9 and 12 at Daspoort and Rooiwal WWTPs, respectively.
+Quantitative testing by the NIOH began in epidemiological week 33 in Baviaanspoort, Sunderland Ridge, and Babelegi and week 40 of 2021 in Refilwe and Rietgat.
+Testing by Waterlab started in week 32 in Bronkhortspruit, week 36 of 2021 in Sandspruit, week 39 in Temba, and week 40 in Zeekoegat.
+The SAMRC-TB began testing in week 35 of 2021 (Figures 1A-1C).